Build and release games on Native platforms

 After clicking Play button, a part of the building work will be continued, the real time progress of which will be seen on the console.

 The Mac/Windows platform runs the preview directly on the desktop, and the iOS platform calls the simulator to run the preview.
-Android platform must connect to real machine via USB and the preview can be run after USB debugging is turned on on the real machine.
+Android platform must connect to physical device via USB and the preview can be run after USB debugging is turned on on the physical device.

 The iOS platform recommends compiling with the Xcode connection true machine.
 After the build is complete, use Xcode to open the